sabian4695/workingdb/README.md

 5. Decompose your changes into the files using the supplied .cmd file
 6. Commit the changes using Git into the repository

-Once this is complete, then notify a Code Owner that the change is ready for review
+Once this is complete, notify a Code Owner that the change is ready for review

 ## CODE OWNER - How accept/reject changes
 1. Have a local version of this repository